slashvar/slashvar.github.io/_drafts/ProgrammingLanguages.md

 * Keep common used elements short: the things you're typing often need to be quick to type !
+* Less used elements should have explicit representation, probably a keyword.
 * Avoid complex keywords or complex multi-symbols elements: just think about how many typos you can have in a word like `exception` or can you quickly type `%:%:` ?
 * Have a strong unambiguous structure: this one is tricky, but if you need to struggle with you code structure, you'll loose a lot of time !

+As usual, those points really depend on personnal taste.
+On my side, I prefer symbols over keywords and language with explicit structure delimiters.

+In order to be a little bit more precise, here are some personnal comments on various language (syntax only):

+* **pascal**: this is for me the example not to follow on syntax, far too much keywords.